-This is the fifth year that this new addition appears in the State of the Bay report and the chapter has been extensively revised by the team at GEOSS Groundwater and Earth Sciences.
-This chapter serves to highlight the importance of groundwater for Saldanha Bay and Langebaan Lagoon and presents lot of new information on the use of groundwater in this region, potential concerns that this use poses for the ecology of the Bay, and presents data on trends in water level and water quality from key monitoring locations around the Bay.
-It also presents results from a recent Time Domain Electromagnetic (TDEM) geophysical survey that was carried out in the Saldanha Bay area between Yzerfontein and the Aurora-Piketberg Mountain Range in 2020.
-This survey has provided important new insights into groundwater recharge and flows in the region/
+This is the sixth year that this new addition appears in the State of the Bay report.
+This chapter serves to highlight the importance of groundwater for Saldanha Bay and Langebaan Lagoon and presents information on the use of groundwater in this region, potential concerns that this use poses for the ecology of the Bay, and presents data on trends in water level and water quality from key monitoring locations around the Bay.